Flavia-etyang/SATELLITE-VESSEL-INTELLIGENCE/README.md

 | 01 | Crude Oil Tanker | Cargo deck, piping, hull proportions, aft superstructure |
 | 02 | Container Ship | Container stacks, cargo-bay geometry, hatch arrangement |
 | 03 | Yacht / Pleasure Vessel | Recreational deck layout, accommodation, hull form |

+### Assessment

+**The contact is assessed as an oil tanker with HIGH confidence.
+The combination of hull proportions, continuous cargo deck, tanker-specific piping and aft accommodation is inconsistent with container and bulk-carrier configurations.
+The available imagery supports a crude-oil-tanker hypothesis, although cargo carried at the time of imaging cannot be established from imagery alone.**

+### Final assessment: **Crude oil tanker**

 ---